A Detailed Guide to Amazon Accounting for FBA Sellers

 If you are spending a bunch of time on bookkeeping, tax planning, categorizing your chart of accounts, and filing your taxes, it is time you are not spending growing your business.

 In fact, holding on too tightly to accounting and bookkeeping if you don’t have a financial background can actually create more issues than outsourcing it early on.
-This is especially true once you have any employees.
-There are tons of nuances around payroll taxes, and it is one of the few things – along with student loans – that can be discharged even if you file bankruptcy.

-It is almost too obvious to mention, but your accountant should be well-versed in Amazon or at least eCommerce.
 This way they can help not only file your taxes, but also set up the necessary goals, objectives, systems, and provide proactive insights to key tax-savings strategies.

-Once you have an accountant in place, you’ll want to bring on a bookkeeper.
+Once you have a tax accountant in place, you’ll want to bring on a bookkeeper.
 (Or, if you can afford it, it can be helpful to hire both at the same time).
+Then, your bookkeeper can go in, follow the processes you and your accountant establish, and up to your financials each week.

+The disadvantages are it typically costs more, longer onboarding ramp-up, and management time.
 Depending on the experience level you need, the scope of work, and where you hire, you can expect to pay between $10 – $40 per hour for a bookkeeper.
 This doesn’t account for all of the additional expenses incurred with full-time employees, like payroll taxes, paid sick leave, benefits, etc.

 Pro Tip: Pay close attention to traditional accountants billing for bookkeeping services on an hourly basis.
-You want someone that will be timely and efficient in your processing, not someone incentivized to take more time than necessary to deliver you timely, accurate reports.
+You want someone who will be timely and efficient in your processing, not someone incentivized to take more time than necessary to deliver you timely, accurate reports.

 How to vet accounting and bookkeeping hires